mavlink/qgc-user-guide/en/SetupView/Joystick.md

 To configure a joystick:

-1. Shut down *QGroundControl*
+1. Start *QGroundControl* and connect to a vehicle
 1. Connect the Joystick or Gamepad to a USB port
-1. Start *QGroundControl* and connect to a vehicle
 1. Select the **Gear** icon (Vehicle Setup) in the top toolbar and then **Joystick** in the sidebar.
 The screen below will appear.

    ![Joystick setup - PlayStation](../../assets/setup/joystick_sony_playstation.jpg)
+1. Make sure your joystick is selected in the **Active joystick** dropdown.
 1. Press the **Calibrate** button and then follow the on-screen instructions to calibrate/move the sticks.
-1. Check the **Enable joystick input** checkbox
-1. Make sure your joystick is selected in the **Active joystick** dropdown.
+1. Test the buttons and sticks work as intended by pressing them, and viewing the result in the Axis/Button monitor.
 1. Select the flight modes/vehicle functions activated by each joystick button.
 A maximum of 16 joystick *button actions* can be set. <!-- MANUAL_CONTROL used to send button values only has 16 bits -->
-1. Test the buttons and sticks work as intended by pressing them, and viewing the result in the Axis/Button monitor.
+1. Check the **Enable joystick input** checkbox to begin sending joystick commands to the vehicle

 ## Throttle Options
    ![Joystick setup - Throttle Modes](../../assets/setup/joystick_throttle_modes.jpg)